-- (5) A true record shall be made in a book kept for that purpose, the form of which may be prescribed by the Mayor, of all firearms in the possession of the licensee.
-The record shall contain the date of purchase, the caliber, make, model, and manufacturer's number of each weapon, to which shall be added, when sold, the date of sale. - (6) A true record in duplicate shall be made in a book kept for that purpose, the form of which may be prescribed by the Mayor of the District of Columbia, of every firearm sold.
+- (a) The Mayor of the District of Columbia may, in their discretion, grant licenses and may prescribe the form thereof, effective for not more than one year after the date of issue, permitting the licensee to sell a firearm at retail within the District of Columbia. - (b) Any license issued pursuant to this section shall require the licensee to follow the following licensure requirements: - (1) Firearm sales shall occur only in the building designated in the license. - (2) The license or a copy thereof, certified by the issuing authority, shall be clearly and conspicuously displayed on the premises. - (3) No firearm shall be sold if the purchaser is: - (A) Not of sound mind; - (B) Prohibited from possessing a firearm under RCC § 22E-4105; - (C) Under 21 years of age; or - (D) Unknown to the seller, unless the purchaser presents clear evidence of the purchaser's identity. - (4) No assault weapon, machine gun, or sawed-off shotgun shall be sold to any person other than the persons specified in RCC § 22E-4118(b) as entitled to possess the same, and then only after permission to make such sale has been obtained from the Chief of the Metropolitan Police Department. - (5) A true record shall be made of all firearms in the possession of the licensee, in a form prescribed by the Mayor.
+The record shall contain the date of purchase, the caliber, make, model, and manufacturer's number of each weapon, to which shall be added, when sold, the date of sale. - (6) A true record in duplicate shall be made of every firearm sold, in a form prescribed by the Mayor.
 The record shall be personally signed by the purchaser and by the person effecting the sale, each in the presence of the other, and shall contain the date of sale; the name, address, occupation, and place of birth of the purchaser; so far as applicable, the caliber, make, model, and manufacturer's number of the weapon; and a statement by the purchaser that the purchaser is not a person prohibited from possessing a firearm under RCC § 22E-4105.
 A copy of the record shall, within 7 days after the sale, be forwarded by mail to the Chief of the Metropolitan Police Department and the other copy retained by the seller for 6 years after the sale. - (7) No firearm or imitation firearm or placard advertising the sale of a firearm or imitation firearm shall be clearly and conspicuously displayed on the premises, where it can readily be seen from outside. - (c) Any license shall be subject to forfeiture for any violation of the requirements specified in subsection (b) of this section. - (d) Any license issued pursuant to this section shall be issued by the Metropolitan Police Department as a Public Safety endorsement to a basic business license under the basic business license system as set forth in subchapter I-A of Chapter 28 of Title 47 of the D.C.
-Code (§ 47-2851.01 et seq.). - (e) Definitions. - (1) The terms "building," "firearm," "imitation firearm," and "possess" have the meanings specified in RCC § 22E-701; - (2) In this section, the terms "assault weapon," "machine gun," and "sawedoff shotgun" have the meanings specified in D.C.
-Code § 7-2501.01; and the term "manufacturer" has the meaning specified in D.C.
+Code (§ 47-2851.01 et seq.). - (e) Definitions.

+- (1) The terms "assault weapon," "building," "firearm," "imitation firearm," "machine gun," "possess," and "sawed-off shotgun" have the meanings specified in RCC § 22E-701. - (2) In this section, the term "manufacturer" has the meaning specified in D.C.
 Code § 7-2505.03.